 Philippians 1:21 (KJV)

-It's such a joy to also share these lovely hymn songs with our grandchildren.
+It’s such a joy to also share these lovely old church hymns songs with our grandchildren.
 As we cultivate a love of the old blended with the delight of the new, we are sharing with them a rich history and heritage that will mean these favorite hymns will continue on – full of your own sweet family memories of times spent together.
+A special way of leaving a spiritual legacy in their hearts.

 Wasn’t that powerful!
 I was so blessed by it and hope you were as well.
 You should see the huge smile on my face, intermixed with tears streaming down it!
 Truly one of my favorite old church hymns and sung so wonderfully by a woman of God who is now living what she was then singing about.